Every vacation should be such that you only dream of going back to work!

 When I accidentally bought my first bike 14 years ago and joined a local cycling club in Moscow for 70-100 km rides (which were huge for me at the time!), for the first time going out of the concrete jungle of the city into the woods, meadows and country roads to be canoodled by wind and sun, I said: as long as I can bike I’ll be happy, always.
 Looks like I was right as that is still true 😊

 At the very first stage of our French Alps tour we enjoy the clear and amazing views of Mont Blanc.
 When I biked these mountain passes for the first time in 2014 this was like a mystical magic to me, the mysteriousness of unreachable heights of the tallest peak in Europe I could only dream of to see from below.
-But this year, not only I have passed it 6 times, I have actually walked on top of that summit last summer!
+But this year, not only I have passed it six times, I have actually walked on top of that summit last summer!
 The Alps and Mont Blanc have become the indispensable part of my life I need to come back to every year to restart my brain and body.

-Later at one of the stages, in the middle of the day, I’ve met a fellow cyclist, a young and very strong French girl, in a line for a bathroom with this crème in her hands and almost crying.
+Later at one of the stages, in the middle of the day, I’ve met a fellow cyclist, a young and very strong French girl, in line for the bathroom with this crème in her hands and almost crying.
 She did not know if she could continue or not.
 It was very hot.
 And very painful.
 But as I said, she was a strong girl, so she did it.

 If you are a little familiar with what cycling is, but not with French Alps cycling, I would say it is very different: you are basically either going up, or down.
 You either climb, for hours and very very slow, or you descend, sometimes for hours as well, but very very fast!
 When you do it for the first time, you may think what a torture it is compared to a regular cycling, but after a while you realize that the flat roads are boring, and only climbs and descends are providing for real challenge and satisfaction!